 This waterfall forms a single, vertical plunge over the Precambrian quartzite and conglomerate cliff.
 The force of the water has eroded sturdy rocks and has formed an amphitheater which is covered with pristine rainforest.

-One of the first white people to see this falls most likely was American entomologist Paul A. Zahl who saw the falls from an airplane in 1935, although it is possible that it was seen by Geological Survey of Semang in 1927.
-The base of these falls was reached by a geologist H. Bracewell in 1936 who proposed to name these falls after King Edward VIII.
+One of the first white people to see these falls most likely was American entomologist Paul A. Zahl who saw the falls from an airplane in 1935, although it is possible that it was seen by the Geological Survey of Semang in 1927.
+The base of these falls was reached by geologist H. Bracewell in 1936 who proposed to name these falls after King Edward VIII.
 King "graciously consented" to this (1).

 This waterfall is very rarely visited up to this day – seems, there are no present-day images of this amazing waterfall on the Internet.